 Photographer: Robert J Clark Photography

 More than 75,000 folks flock to Oswego on the shores of beautiful Lake Ontario for this annual celebration of maritime culture and festival of family fun.
-Highlights include a midway packed with rides and games, live music on two separate stages, arts and crafts vendors, water ski shows, helicopter rides, and so much more.
-On Saturday night, cast your eyes skyward for the sure-to-dazzle Entergy Nuclear Fireworks show by Grucci.
+Highlights include a midway packed with rides and games, live music on three separate stages, arts and crafts vendors, water ski shows, helicopter rides, and so much more.
+On Saturday night, cast your eyes skyward for the sure-to-dazzle Exelon Generation Fireworks.
 Oswego; July 26–29; free

 Named for Jamestown’s most famous daughter, this annual celebration of laughter is always a big, funny deal.
 But this year expect extra guffaws because the fest coincides with the opening of the brand new National Comedy Center, which makes its debut on August 1.
 In addition to all the fanfare surrounding the new high-tech museum, there will be more than 50 events happening all over the city as part of the Comedy Festival, including a block party, neighborhood tours, intimate late-night shows, and headlining sets from Amy Schumer and Lily Tomlin.
 Various venues; Jamestown; August 1–5; various prices